March 11, 2020

 At least one letter of recommendation is recommended for all applicants.
 Recommendations may be submitted by a teacher, counselor or community leader with whom the applicant has had immediate contact.
 Recommendations should address the applicant's level of commitment, as well as attributes such as creativity, initiative, motivation, character and academic achievement, to aid in assessing the applicant's reasonable potential for success as a student at Cogswell.
 Recommendations may not come from friends or family members except in the case of a teacher-parent.

 Download a recommendation form here.

-A portfolio of original work
+Samples of original work

 An applicant's portfolio is evaluated once the Enrollment Services Office has received a completed application packet.
 A completed packet consists of the application, application fee, recommendation, all official transcripts, and portfolio.
-After an initial evaluation by the Enrollment Services team, two folders are created.
-The manila folder contains a permanent record that is kept in the Registrar's Office.
-The blue folder, in conjunction with the portfolio, is used for further evaluation by the faculty on campus.
-The instructor who receives the blue folder reviews the portfolio and completes a second transcript evaluation.

 If you have any questions, please don’t hesitate to contact your admissions advisor.

 An official transcript from each secondary and college attended is required.
 Applicants must have transcripts translated, if applicable, and evaluated by a member of the National Association of Credential Evaluation Services (NACES) or Association of International Credentials Evaluators (AICE).